MStokluska/REST-Tutorial/readme.md

 The client uses [HTTP methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) to access the server, the most common of which are: GET, POST, PUT, DELETE and PATCH.

 The tutorial below will give you a glimpse on how to build typical REST API.
-We will do that by writing a simple Node.js server.
+We will do that by writing a simple Node.js server with Express.
 Let's give it a go!
 You can find a finished version of the tutorial in my [Github repo](https://github.com/MStokluska/REST-Tutorial).

 ## Requirements